Swap76/Learn-Deno/docs/standardLibraries/fmt.md

 returns `dec[1]=255 hex[1]=0xff oct[1]=0377 Third`

-Width and precision my also use positionals:
+Width and precision may also use positionals:

     "%[2]*.[1]*d", 1, 2